The Security center helps teams identify risks, prioritize fixes, and track security coverage across projects at scale.Documentation Index

 What the Security center shows

-The Security center is organized into two main sections, each focused on a different aspect of workspace security.
-It combines code analysis and supply chain security into a single workspace-level view.Code analysis
+The Security center is organized into four main sections, each focused on a different aspect of workspace security.
+It combines code analysis, supply chain security, secrets management, and authentication policy into a single workspace-level view.
+Each tab that supports export shows an Export dropdown in the top-right corner.
+The dropdown offers options to export everything or export only the current filtered view.
+All exports are downloaded as CSV files.Code analysis

 Review security findings from automated security scanning across all projects in your workspace.
 Summary cards provide an at-a-glance view of total projects, projects with findings, and scan coverage.- Errors: Critical security issues that require immediate attention